aquaproj/aquaproj.github.io/docs/reference/windows-support.md

 Please download an asset from [GitHub Releases](https://github.com/aquaproj/aqua/releases) and deploy the binary into `PATH`.

+You can also install aqua with Go. https://github.com/aquaproj/aqua-installer#go

 ## The install path (AQUA_ROOT_DIR)

 From aqua v1.12.0, the default value of `AQUA_ROOT_DIR` is `$HOME/AppData/Local/aquaproj-aqua`.